Windows 95: 32-bit

 Windows 95 followed Windows for Workgroups 3.11 with its lack of support for older, 16-bit x86 processors, thus requiring an Intel 80386 (or compatible).
 While the OS kernel is 32-bit, much code (especially for the user interface) remained 16-bit for performance reasons as well as development time constraints.
-This had a rather detrimental effect on system stability and led to frequent application crashes.

 The introduction of 32-bit file access in Windows for Workgroups 3.11 meant that 16-bit real mode MS-DOS is not used for managing the files while Windows is running, and the earlier introduction of the 32-bit disk access means that the PC BIOS is often no longer used for managing hard disks.
 DOS can be used for running old-style drivers for compatibility, but Microsoft discourages using them, as this prevents proper multitasking and impairs system stability.
 Control Panel allows a user to see which MS-DOS components are used by the system; optimal performance is achieved when they are bypassed.
 The Windows kernel uses MS-DOS style real-mode drivers in Safe Mode, which exists to allow a user to fix problems relating to loading native, protected-mode drivers.

 Core improvements in OEM Service Releases

-OEM Service Releases of Windows 95 introduced support in Windows for several core new technologies which were not included in the original release of Windows 95.
+OEM Service Releases of Windows 95 introduced support in Windows for several core new technologies that were not included in the original release of Windows 95.
 These include the Internet Explorer web browser, DriveSpace compression, OpenGL, DirectX, FAT32 file system support, UltraDMA mode for disk drives, Universal Serial Bus, IEEE 1394 (FireWire), and Accelerated Graphics Port.